vocdoni/ui-components/packages/chakra-components/README.md

 > Beware that you'll also see a `ClientProvider` also from
 > `@vocdoni/react-providers`.
 You should always be using the one included with
-> chakra components in order to have all the features they provide.
+> `@vocdoni/chakra-components` in order to have all the features it provides.
+>
+> Note this also happens with other components and providers.
+If you are using
+> `@vocdoni/chakra-components`, you should always prioritize its exports over
+> the ones from `@vocdoni/react-providers`.

 Note `env` can be any of the [SDK available environments][sdk environments], either in string format, or using the SDK `EnvOptions` enum.